Scan time: 2-3 minutes / Read time: 3-5 minutes

 Three questions, that's it.

-For each one, ask only: what moved, what's stuck, what's next?
+He opens his project list and asks each one: what moved, what's stuck, what's next?

 Thirty seconds per project, and the whole review's done.